espressif/esp-idf/docs/en/api-guides/external-ram.rst

 .. only:: SOC_PSRAM_DMA_CAPABLE and not esp32s3

     * External RAM cannot be used as a place to store DMA transaction descriptors or as a buffer for a DMA transfer to read from or write into.
 Therefore when External RAM is enabled, any buffer that will be used in combination with DMA must be allocated using ``heap_caps_malloc(size, MALLOC_CAP_DMA | MALLOC_CAP_INTERNAL)`` and can be freed using a standard ``free()`` call.
-Note, although {IDF_TARGET_NAME} has hardware support for DMA to / from external RAM, this is not yet supported in ESP-IDF.
+Note, although {IDF_TARGET_NAME} has hardware support for DMA to or from external RAM, this is not yet supported in ESP-IDF.

 .. only:: esp32s3

-    * Although {IDF_TARGET_NAME} has hardware support for DMA to / from external RAM, there are still limitations:
+    * Although {IDF_TARGET_NAME} has hardware support for DMA to or from external RAM, there are still limitations:

       - The bandwidth that DMA accesses external RAM is very limited, especially when CPU is trying to access the external RAM at the same time.
-      - You can configure :ref:`CONFIG_SPIRAM_SPEED` as 120 MHz for an Octal PSRAM.
+      - You can configure :ref:`CONFIG_SPIRAM_SPEED` as 120 MHz for an octal PSRAM.
 The bandwidth will be improved.
-However there are still restrictions for this option, see :ref:`All Supported PSRAM Modes and Speeds <flash-psram-combination>` for more details.
+However there are still restrictions for this option.
+See :ref:`All Supported PSRAM Modes and Speeds <flash-psram-combination>` for more details.

 * External RAM uses the same cache region as the external flash.
 This means that frequently accessed variables in external RAM can be read and modified almost as quickly as in internal ram.
 However, when accessing large chunks of data (>32 KB), the cache can be insufficient, and speeds will fall back to the access speed of the external RAM.
 Moreover, accessing large chunks of data can "push out" cached flash, possibly making the execution of code slower afterwards.